vectorgrp/sil-kit/docs/api/capi/capi.rst

     SilKit_ReturnCode result = SilKit_Participant_Create(&participant, configString,
                                                             participantName, registryUri, SilKit_False);

-All further services of the C API of the SilKit are requested through this Participant.
+All further services of the C API of the SIL Kit are requested through this Participant.

 Entities obtained through the Participant must not be destroyed/deleted by the user of the API.
-All entities, that are provided through the API expect for the SilKit_Participant are destroyed through the internals of the SilKit implementation.
+All entities, that are provided through the API expect for the SilKit_Participant are destroyed through the internals of the SIL Kit implementation.

 After creation of a Participant it must be ensured that eventually SilKit_Participant_Destroy is called with the corresponding pointer to the SilKit_Participant entity.